Hamurana Springs Walk: Explore Scenic Trails and Crystal-Clear Waters

 Lush Redwood Ecosystem

-The vibrant wildlife at Hamurana Springs extends beyond its unique bird species to include the majestic Redwood Grove, planted in 1919.
-These Californian Redwoods tower up to 55 meters, showcasing the potential for even greater heights.
-As you stroll through this lush ecosystem, you'll be surrounded by a tapestry of biodiversity, including the lively European Greenfinch and graceful Black Swans gliding across the chilly Hamurana Stream.
+The vibrant wildlife at Hamurana Springs extends to the majestic Redwood Grove, planted in 1919.
+These Californian Redwoods soar up to 55 meters, with potential for even greater heights, creating a stunning natural canopy.

 Spring Water Habitat